Tree to Table

 To deliver high quality and good flavour at pulping, the açai at harvest has to be, “bem preto” (really black).
 Even more highly valued are the fruits that have progressed beyond the glossy purplish black to have an ashy bloom on their skin.
 This “açai tuíra” is the choicest harvest.

 The producers use ministry regulated technology to carefully clean the berries to prevent any contamination.
-The berries are washed, sanitised, soaked and put through a machine that separates the seed from the flesh.
-From there, the açai puree is packaged, flash-frozen to maintain chemical structure, and shipped in frozen storage.
+The berries are washed, soaked and put through a machine that separates the seed from the flesh.
+From there, the açai juice is flash-frozen to maintain its powerful nutritional properties and stored frozen until it reaches the customer.